conrad-krueger/Personal-Projects/Games/README.md

 UPDATE:
 - Added a more intelligent guessing algorithm.
-(Medium/Hard difficulty.
-Will not sink two ships at once if they are next to each other.
-To clarify, if two ships are right next to each other and the computer manages to discover both of them in a short time frame, it will only attempt to fully sink one of them before returning to random guessing)
+(Medium/Hard difficulty)
 - Added documentation for every function.